plaurion1989/reading-notes/201/class-03.md

 you can style or thicken any side of the boarder, and you can even round them out as well by adjusting the boarder-radius:  making a boarder into a full circle is even a fun possibility!
 # Book
 ## Chapter 4; Decisions and Loops
+### IF ...
+ELSE statement
+> The `IF` is used to determine if a condition is true or truthy While the `ELSE` or `ELSE IF` statements are used when it is not.

+Use of the IF statement is to evaluate conditions set either by the value of a variable in relation to the IF statement, or in relation to all variables within a function, so long as they are called within the if statement.  same goes for else if.  that statement might be confusing, but i understand it when i say it that way.  even if theyre is more to it than what i mentioned.

 [Back to Main Page](../README.md)